 Simple but true.

 You see, it has a huge influence on productivity as one of the key factors.
 And doesn’t matter how skillful you are and competent if you’re lacking those “unimportant” skills you may find yourself in a situation of high stress and tension whenever you communicate with people.
-And it goes as well for your colleagues as for clients and even your close surroundings.
+This applies to your colleagues, clients, and even those in your close surroundings.